-CCTV stands for Closed-Circuit Television
+CCTV stands for Closed-Circuit Television.

-It is a closed-circuit system because the signal is not openly transmitted as it with broadcast television.
+It is a closed-circuit system because the signal is not openly transmitted as it is with broadcast television.
 The video cameras transmit the footage back to a set number of monitors.

 Television in CCTV is the video camera which acts as the telecommunication medium which transmits moving images to the surveillance monitors.